What is Line Dancing?

 Originating in Caerwent Village Hall and following a short spell in Undy Memorial Hall, a number of years in the Labour Club in Caldicot and until the end of 2017 "The Good Measure" in Caldicot.

-The Side Kicks currently dance in Portskewett Church Hall on Monday evenings and Friday mornings.
-We have a proper wooden floor, a large car park and full kitchen facilites - very handy for our coffee mornings and social nights.
+The Side Kicks have danced in Portskewett Church Hall for some years now.
+Following Covid we are very excited to be re-starting a low key Monday evening class in July, and hopefully also Friday mornings once Sarah's health improves and Covid restrictions reduce.
+We have a proper wooden floor and have the use of a large car park within the school.
+We look forward to the re-use of the full kitchen facilities - very handy for our coffee mornings and social nights.

 What else do we do?